Mosamorphing/WTF-React/12_React Router/readme.md

   },
   {
     path: "/profile",
-    element: <ProfilePage />, // the element here signifies what i wan to be displayed on the page, this is where the profile Page that we created comes in, right?
+    element: <ProfilePage />, // the element here signifies what I want to be displayed on the page, this is where the profile Page that we created comes in, right?
   },
 ]);